 Updating a Managed Service for Kubernetes cluster

-To access a Kubernetes cluster, use its name or unique ID.
-You can get them by using the following command:
+To access a Kubernetes cluster, use its name or unique ID that you can get by using this command:

 yc managed-kubernetes cluster list